 - Represented a high-profile foreign personality against claims and enforcement action in Singapore by his government’s investment agency.

 - Represented a financial institution against an arranger in relation to alleged mis-selling of financial products.

-- Advising a large accounting firm in relation to allegations of professional negligence in failing to detect fraud.
+- Advised a large accounting firm in relation to allegations of professional negligence in failing to detect fraud.

-- Advising a statutory body in relation to possible claims against a tenant and contractor for contamination of State land.
+- Advised a statutory body in relation to possible claims against a tenant and contractor for contamination of State land.

 - R1 International v Lonstroff AG SGCA 56: Instructed on appeal to reverse the lower court’s refusal to grant an antisuit injunction against a Swiss company in favour of arbitration in Singapore.
 First case decided by the Court of Appeal in this area.